 For internal reasons, Google Cloud increases the TTL counter of packets

-traceroute might provide incomplete results because the TTL doesn't expire on
+might provide incomplete results because the TTL doesn't expire on some of the

 The number of hidden hops varies based on the instance's Network Service Tiers,

 region, and other factors.
 If there are only a few hops, it's possible for all